badboysm890/Clara-Term/README.md

 ## Introduction

-Clara-Term is a groundbreaking terminal automation tool that integrates cutting-edge AI technology, predominantly GPT.
+Clara-Term is a terminal automation tool that integrates cutting-edge AI technology, predominantly GPT.
 Designed for developers seeking to streamline their scripting workflows, Clara-Term offers a powerful, efficient, and user-friendly experience.

 ### Key Features